Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Jaylen Brown included, square off versus the Philadelphia 76ers at 8:00 PM ET on Wednesday in the 2023 NBA Playoffs.
+Jaylen Brown and the rest of the Boston Celtics take the court versus the Philadelphia 76ers in the NBA Playoffs on Friday, at 7:30 PM ET.

-In this article we will dive into Brown's prop bets, using stats to help you make good predictions.
+Below we will break down Brown's stats and trends, helping you make good predictions on prop bets.

 Jaylen Brown Prop Bets vs. the 76ers